TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 48/Psalms 48.2.md

 ---

-Beautiful in elevation, the joy of the whole earth, Is mount Zion, [on] the sides of the north, The city of the great King.
+Beautiful in elevation, the joy of the whole earth, is Mount Zion, on the north sides, the city of the great King.